 Obtained a voluntary dismissal—after filing preliminary objections—of all claims against client’s title insurer in a commercial real estate broker’s almost quarter-million dollar fee action brought under Pennsylvania’s Commercial Real Estate Broker’s Lien Act.

-Clients rely on Michael for real-time counseling on business matters in ongoing public and private projects, including contract disputes and compliance issues.
-Michael also helps clients with issues related to Occupational Safety and Health Administration (OSHA) enforcement and investigations.
-He also drafts, reviews, and negotiates a range of construction and commercial contracts, including general contractor and subcontractor agreements, master service agreements, and supplier/vendor purchase orders.
+As a construction litigator, Michael represents general contractors, subcontractors, owners, designers, and suppliers through all stages of private, public, and federal projects.
+He helps clients navigate construction project disputes, including delay and inefficiency claims, design and construction defects, unforeseen site conditions, project scope disputes, and payment claims.
+Michael also pursues mechanics liens, bond claims, and Miller Act claims.
+Clients rely on him for real-time counseling on business matters on ongoing projects, including contract disputes, compliance issues, and Occupational Safety and Health Administration (OSHA) enforcement and investigations.
+Michael also drafts, reviews, and negotiates a range of construction and commercial contracts, including general contractor and subcontractor agreements, master service agreements, and supplier/vendor purchase orders.

-Before joining Cohen Seglias, Michael practiced commercial litigation and represented clients in a range of business sectors and industries—telecommunications, construction, manufacturing, pharmaceutical, and education—across a wide scope of issues, such as breach of contract, labor and employment, statutory and regulatory compliance, corporate governance, products liability, and free speech.
+Before joining Cohen Seglias, Michael represented clients in a range of business sectors and industries—telecommunications, construction, manufacturing, pharmaceutical, and education—across a wide scope of issues, such as breach of contract, labor and employment, statutory and regulatory compliance, corporate governance, products liability, and free speech.

-As a law clerk to the Honorable William H. Yohn Jr. in the United States District Court of the Eastern District of Pennsylvania, Michael assisted the court on civil matters concerning issues such as title insurance rate regulations, unfair real estate lending practices, civil rights, and employment discrimination.
+As a law clerk to The Honorable William H. Yohn Jr. in the United States District Court for the Eastern District of Pennsylvania, Michael assisted the court on civil matters concerning issues such as title insurance rate regulations, unfair real estate lending practices, civil rights, and employment discrimination.